All Episodes

 Okay, fine.

-Um we're gonna get to that in detail.
+We're going to get to that in detail.

-We've got huge developments, including uh Devin Nunes indicating that criminal referrals on FISA abuses are now soon to be coming.
+We've got huge developments, including Devin Nunes indicating that criminal referrals on FISA abuses are now soon to be coming.

 Finally, the real criminals may be held accountable.

-Uh, you don't get to do that after the fact.
+You don't get to do that after the fact.

 And more indications of a crime.

-Um, and of course, the Senate Intel Committee saying, no, we found no evidence of collusion and we saw everything.
+And of course, the Senate Intel Committee saying, no, we found no evidence of collusion and we saw everything.

-It's um it's unbelievable.
+It's unbelievable.

-The president's former lawyer, he just was like apoplectic, doesn't even think Mueller will even come out with a report and thinks the whole thing was a colossal waste of time and money and energy and an unprecedented attack on the executive branch, which I agree with.
+John Dowd, I'll play it later in the program, the president's former lawyer, he just was like apoplectic, doesn't even think Mueller will even come out with a report and thinks the whole thing was a colossal waste of time and money and energy and an unprecedented attack on the executive branch, which I agree with.

 And that's actually part of it.

-I told you this would become entertaining at some point, while we're kind of getting to that point.
+I told you this would become entertaining at some point.

-Um, let me begin with this deal.
+Let me begin with this deal.

-Let me tell you what this I guess so-called compromise is all about.
+Let me tell you what this, I guess, so-called compromise is all about.

 Now, it is interesting on the one hand because Democrats were arguing funding deal is not everything the president hoped, but a good step, said Mitch McConnell.